 Another thing to bear in mind is that San Francisco has a high rate of pedestrian and bicycle fatalities, so you have to be very careful when on the streets, especially while crossing one.

 - Visas - The US is famous for its harsh policy for acquiring a tourist, let alone a resident visa.
 The US embassies usually ask for interviews before granting tourist visas, and tourists usually have to pay up to 160 USD to get a visa.
 If you are not sure about your visa status, visit www.doyouneedvisa.com which will let you know whether or not you need visa based on your nationality and the country you want to visit.

 - Currency - The United States dollar is the official currency in San Francisco.
 Credit and debit cards are accepted nearly everywhere, and ATMs are widely available.
 The prices vary but you can plan on spending about 100 dollars per day.

 - Weather - San Francisco has a mild climate characterized by cool, wet winters and dry summers.
-The nights can become chilly so locals usually carry around a light jacket because the temperatures are known drop or rise significantly within an hour.
+The nights can become chilly so locals usually carry around a light jacket because the temperatures are known to drop or rise significantly within an hour.

 - Airports - San Francisco International Airport is an international airport serving San Francisco.
 It is located 21 km south of downtown San Francisco, California, United States,

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to San Francisco, since it covers not only the costs of medical problems, but also theft and loss of valuables.
+- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to San Francisco, since it covers not only the costs of medical problems but also theft and loss of valuables.

 San Francisco Weather Averages (Temperatures)